 Providing urban young adults with the skills, experience and support that will empower them to reach their potential through professional careers and higher education.

 A collaboration to create career opportunities for skilled IT professionals with disabilities.

 A national nonprofit that propels girls from under-resourced communities to fulfill their potential.

 Leading the Way

 SPR’s Director of Civic Engagement, Pat Maher, continues a personal and company initiative that fosters and develops key civic partnerships.
-Pat leads SPR’s efforts to support the technical and professional growth of people with disabilities, new grads, and other displaced populations historically overlooked and undervalued.
+Pat leads SPR’s efforts to support the technical and professional growth of youth and other displaced populations historically overlooked and undervalued.